 Fig. 3.
-Individually generated amygdala subdivisions reveal that the amygdala has one subdivision that is selectively functionally connected to the DAN.
+Individually generated amygdala subdivisions reveal that the amygdala has one subdivision that is selectively functionally connected to the DMN and another that is selectively functionally connected to the DAN.
 (A) Depiction of the division of the amygdala into three subdivisions in four MSC individuals using k-means clustering (additional subjects in SI Appendix, Fig. S8).
 Voxels within the same subdivision tend to have homogenous patterns of connectivity to the cerebral cortex.
 The left side of B depicts connectivity of each amygdala subdivision to cortex in individual MSC01.
 Additional individuals are presented in SI Appendix, Fig. S3.
 The right side of B provides bar graphs that indicate the average functional connectivity of each subdivision to a subset of seven functional brain networks (additional networks in SI Appendix, Fig. S8).
 Bar height indicates the median across the 10 MSC individuals, with each individual computed separately on the basis of his or her own network map.
-(C) Provides bar graphs that depict network connectivity of each subdivisions.
-This metric is referred to as "selectivity" in the main text.
-Bars thus depict a measure of each subdivision's network connectivity relative to the rest of the amygdala.
+(C) Provides bar graphs that depict network connectivity of each subdivision minus network subdivision's network connectivity relative to the rest of the amygdala.
 Individual dots represent datapoints for each individual.